Gluten and Digestive Symptoms: How to Know If Gluten Is a Problem for You

 When digestion is supported well and foundational drivers are addressed, many people find their tolerance shifts over time.
 That is why I tend to look at gluten in the context of overall gut health rather than as a standalone issue to eliminate and never revisit.

 If you have been told your labs are normal but you still feel like something is off, a thoughtful evaluation of your digestive foundations is often a better starting point than eliminating foods one by one and hoping something sticks.
+That is exactly what we work through together in the Foundational Wellness Structured Starting Phase.

 If you find this kind of clear, practical guidance useful, I share it regularly in my weekly email newsletter.